michel4j/uso/docs/source/staff_guide/reviews.rst

 -------------
 A review track is a collection of related reviews that share a common theme or goal.
 Additionally, each track can specify a set of reviewers, the committee, who are responsible for conducting the reviews.
-In some cases, the track may also include a set of reviewers who are not part of the committee but are invited to participate in the review process.
+In some cases, the track may also access a set of reviewers who are not part of the committee but are invited to participate in the review process.
+Review tracks can be added/modified by accessing the :menuselection:`Admin --> Review Tracks` section of the USO system menu.
+Review Track parameters can also be modified on Cycle detail pages.

+... figure:: review-tracks-form.png
+    :alt: Review Tracks Form
+    :align: center

+    A screenshot of the Review Tracks form.

 Each review track is defined by the following attributes:

 - **Name**: A unique identifier for the review track.
 - **Description**: A brief overview of the track's purpose and scope.
 - **Committee**: A list of reviewers who are part of the committee for this track.